TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 request to the right handler.

-5. Initialization of the TYPO3 Backend
+5. Initialization of the TYPO3 backend
 --------------------------------------

 The backend request handler then calls the :php:`MiddlewareDispatcher` which